-On the other hand, the benefit of incorporating spatial correlations is particularly pronounced.
-Moving from the monaural to the stereo condition, correlation--filtering configurations exhibit substantially larger improvements over the raw-input baselines (e.g., $20.0$\,dB vs.\ $19.6$\,dB at $(\tilde{L},\tilde{I})=(1,1)$) compared to the monaural case, confirming that inter-channel correlations provide strong complementary cues that amplify the effectiveness of the proposed framework.
+On the other hand, the benefit of incorporating spatial correlations was particularly pronounced.
+Moving from the monaural to the stereo condition, correlation--filtering configurations exhibited substantially larger improvements over the raw-input baselines (e.g., $20.0$\,dB vs.\ $19.6$\,dB at $(\tilde{L},\tilde{I})=(1,1)$) compared to the monaural case, confirming that inter-channel correlations provide strong complementary cues that amplify the effectiveness of the proposed framework.

-Among the correlation--filtering variants, reducing the temporal context from $(7,3)$ to $(3,3)$ (row~4) leads to a moderate decline, showing that insufficient temporal correlation weakens the accuracy of separated signals.
-Further narrowing the spectral context to $(7,1)$ (row~5) degrades performance more noticeably, demonstrating that cross-band correlations provide meaningful cues for stable reconstruction across frequency regions.
-The shortest setting $(3,1)$ yields the lowest accuracy among the extended configurations, confirming that limited correlation and filter context together reduce the reliability of the separated outputs.
+Among the correlation--filtering variants, reducing the temporal context from $(7,3)$ to $(3,3)$ (row~4) led to a moderate decline, showing that insufficient temporal correlation weakens the accuracy of separated signals.
+Further narrowing the spectral context to $(7,1)$ (row~5) degraded performance more noticeably, demonstrating that cross-band correlations provide meaningful cues for stable reconstruction across frequency regions.
+The shortest setting $(3,1)$ yielded the lowest accuracy among the extended configurations, confirming that limited correlation and filter context together reduce the reliability of the separated outputs.